robertlestak/procx/README.md

 ### Cockroach

-The CockroachDB driver will retrieve the next message from the specified table, and pass it to the process.
+The CockroachDB driver will retrieve the data from the specified table, and pass it to the process.

 ```bash
 procx \